adalton/apue3/Chapter04/Readme.md

    The `du(1)` command estimates disk usage by iterating over the contents of a given directory and collecting the size of each entry.
-Since the program Figure 4.16 unlinked the file, the `du(1)` command would not find it when it searched the directory.
+Since the program Figure 4.16 unlinked the file, the `du(1)` command would not find it when it searched the directory (even during the period while the file is open without a filename).

 9. In Figure 4.20, we show the `unlink` function as modifying the changed-status time of the file itself.
 How can this happen?